NREL/altrios/README.md

 ![Model Framework Schematic](https://raw.githubusercontent.com/NREL/altrios/main/.github/images/ALTRIOS_schematic_Alfred_Hicks.png)

 The Advanced Locomotive Technology and Rail Infrastructure Optimization System ([ALTRIOS](https://www.nrel.gov/transportation/altrios.html)) is a unique, fully integrated, open-source software tool to evaluate strategies for deploying advanced locomotive technologies and associated infrastructure for cost-effective decarbonization.
 ALTRIOS simulates freight-demand driven train scheduling, mainline meet-pass planning, locomotive dynamics, train dynamics, energy conversion efficiencies, and energy storage dynamics of line-haul train operations.
 Because new locomotives represent a significant long-term capital investment and new technologies must be thoroughly demonstrated before deployment, this tool provides guidance on the risk/reward tradeoffs of different technology rollout strategies.
 An open, integrated simulation tool is invaluable for identifying future research needs and making decisions on technology development, routes, and train selection.
-ALTRIOS was developed as part of a collaborative effort by a team comprising The National Renewable Energy Laboratory (NREL), University of Illinois Urbana-Champaign (UIUC), Southwest Research Institute (SwRI), and BNSF Railway.
+ALTRIOS was developed as part of a collaborative effort by a team comprising The National Renewable Energy Laboratory (NREL), University of Texas (UT), Southwest Research Institute (SwRI), and BNSF Railway.

 ## Installation